 Graduate and Postgraduate Study

-We welcome all graduate and postgraduate students who intend to study in the Faculty, whether your undergraduate degree was taken at The University of Waikato or whether you completed your first degree at another tertiary institution.
+We welcome all graduate and postgraduate students who intend to study in the Division of Arts, Law, Psychology and Social Sciences, whether your undergraduate degree was taken at The University of Waikato or whether you completed your first degree at another tertiary institution.
 We welcome those of you who are returning to study at graduate, drawing upon your own experiences of work, parenthood, or travel for inspiration in your studies.
-We welcome with special warmth graduate and postgraduate students from other countries: you bring to the Faculty cosmopolitan qualities and remind us that the transmission and creation of knowledge is an international activity.
+We welcome with special warmth graduate and postgraduate students from other countries: you bring to the Division cosmopolitan qualities and remind us that the transmission and creation of knowledge is an international activity.

-The possibilities for graduate and postgraduate study in the Faculty of Arts and Social Sciences are extensive.
+The possibilities for graduate and postgraduate study in the School of Arts, Te Piringa Faculty of Law, School of Psychology and School of Social Sciences are extensive.
 We encourage our own graduates to pursue further study in their disciplines and we welcome enquiries from graduates of other universities.

-The graduate and postgraduate qualifications that FASS offers include Honours and Masters Degrees, Certificates and Diplomas at Graduate and Postgraduate level, the MPhil, and two doctorates: the Doctor of Philosophy, and the Doctor of Musical Arts.
+The graduate and postgraduate qualifications that the Division of Arts, Law, Psychology and Social Sciences offers include Honours and Masters Degrees, Certificates and Diplomas at Graduate and Postgraduate level, the MPhil, and two doctorates: the Doctor of Philosophy, and the Doctor of Musical Arts.

 Our academic staff are leading experts in their respective fields, and are widely published in top academic journals and in print.
 Academic staff are able to meet and correspond with students on matters relating to their expertise and interests, and can supervise student research in those fields.

-Available means of financing your study include student loans and allowances (for domestic students), and scholarships, including scholarships funded by FASS.
-FASS may also be able to provide funding for graduate research-related expenses and conference attendance.
+Available means of financing your study include student loans and allowances (for domestic students), and scholarships, including scholarships funded by the Division.
+The Division may also be able to provide for graduate research-related expenses and conference attendance.

 Students should begin planning graduate study early in order to make adequate preparations.
 You must obtain agreement to your programme of study from the relevant department.
 This may take several days after you have submitted your Application to Enrol (ATE).

-Māori graduate and postgrad students studying with FASS have access to a range of resources and support services through Te Aka Matua.
+Māori graduate and postgrad students studying with the Division of Arts, Law, Psychology and Social Sciences have access to a range of resources and support services through Te Aka Matua and Te Whakahiapo.
 These include a dedicated kaiāwhina as well as networking events, contestable funds, and Māori graduate conferences.

-FASS offers students a range of internationally recognized and respected qualifications, and at Waikato, international doctoral students pay only domestic fees.
-FASS provides extensive support for our international students.
-Please review the International Student Application Process.
+The Division of Arts, Law, Psychology and Social Sciences offers students a range of internationally recognized and respected qualifications, and at Waikato, international doctoral students pay only domestic fees.
+The Division provides extensive support for our international students.